-OHTN funds impact focused research that will lead to tangible return-on-investments that reduce transmission of HIV and improve the health and well-being of people living with HIV.
+OHTN funds research that will lead to tangible return-on-investments that reduce transmission of HIV and improve the health and well-being of people living with HIV.
 The OHTN has a responsibility to the people of Ontario to ensure that the public funds put in its trust are well managed.
 To this end, and in accordance with our values, OHTN has established policies and guidelines that outline what and how we fund research and that provide guidance to researchers in reporting their work.

 Funding policies and guidelines

 Use of Research Funds Policy – outlines the requirements for the effective, economical and efficient use of OHTN funds and for reporting on their use.

 Conflict of Interest Policy – these policies allow researchers to engage in the work of the OHTN while being transparent about real and perceived conflicts of interest.

 Peer review of data and evidence sharing proposals

-OHTN uses a two-stage process of peer review to assess proposals submitted to the Impact Focused Research Program, and has a standing committee to review applications for community-based research and evaluation funding.
+OHTN uses a two-stage process of peer review to assess proposals submitted to the HIV Endgame Research Funding Program, and has a standing committee to review applications for community-based research and evaluation funding.
 Proposals are assessed for relevance and potential impact, as well as scientific and technical merit.